Carol Hill-Evans, President of York City Council

 Home: (717) 848-4788

 Carol Hill-Evans, a Democrat, was first elected to York City Council in November 2007 and sworn into office in January 2008, and after winning a re-election bid for a third term on Council, Carol was again sworn into office on January 4, 2016.
-Carol serves as the President of Council, as well as Chair of Council's Rules & Administrative Code Committee, and Council's liaison to the York County Board of Commissioners.
-She is also a member of the Public Works and Business Administration Committees of Council.
-She is a former member of the Police, Fire, Community Development, and Business Administration committees, and former Council representative to the Officers' and Employees' Retirement Board, and the City/School District Cooperation & Open Communications Committee.
+Carol serves as the President of Council, as well as Chair of Council's Rules & Administrative Code Committee.
+She is also a member of the Police, Fire, and Business Administration Committees of Council and is a member of the Officers and Employees Retirement Board and Council's representative to the York County Board of Commissioners.
 Carol served as Vice President of Council from 2008 to 2011 and former Chair of the Economic & Community Development Committe.

 A proud, life-long resident of York City, Carol attended city schools and in 2001 earned a Bachelor's Degree (BABus) from Penn State York.
 Carol became interested in public service while in a previous position as neighborhood resource specialist for the city administration, which put her in touch with neighborhood associations and residents passionate about improving the city.
 Gradually, she became more involved herself.
 She believes the city not only needs the economic development projects she's helped advance while serving on the York City Planning Commission, but community development to improve roads, sidewalks and public safety.